yuvalsh/increment/Things I Learned from Being on the Front Page of Hacker News.md

 If you get enough upvotes, you will be on the front page where thousands of people will see your submission. [xthousands] How long you will stay on the front page is determined by readers. [fn:fp]

 You can also ask Hacker News and get feedback.
 But that's another story.
+[I think it's not relevant - Yuval]

 **Comments**